-What’s inside: After 4 years of excessive hair loss and losing 75% of the hair on my head, I’ve been on the upswing for 2 years now.
+What’s inside: After 4 years of excessive hair loss and losing 75% of the hair on my head, I’ve been on the upswing for 2+ years now.
 I’m dying to share more with you about why I was losing my hair, my Hashimoto’s disease diagnosis, the thyroid tests I took, why I take collagen peptides, and my experience using Nutrafol.
 I also have updates including what I’ve learned from Postpartum hair loss.

 When I first started losing my hair, I was overwhelmed with the amount of information surrounding this topic online!
 There are SO many products and websites that claim to combat hair loss in women (and men!) and it can become a very hard space to navigate on your own.
 After struggling with hair loss for over four years, I finally found what works best for me and I’m sharing all of the things that I wish I knew at the beginning of this journey.